t-aridi/DS4002-CS3/README.md

 # DS4002 Case Study: Fruit Image Classification Challenge

 Welcome!
-This repository contains all the materials you'll need to embark on an exciting case study: "The AI Fruit Detective."
-Your mission is to explore a dataset of fruit images, and then design, build, train, and evaluate a Convolutional Neural Network (CNN) to classify these fruits.
+This repository contains all the materials you'll need to embark on an exciting case study: your mission is to explore a dataset of fruit images, and then design, build, train, and evaluate a Convolutional Neural Network (CNN) to classify these fruits.

 This project will give you hands-on experience with a real-world image classification task, from understanding the data to interpreting a deep learning model's performance.